 The bill, H.B.
 No. 569, amends the Election Code to provide voters with an opportunity to correct defects in early voting ballots that are voted by mail.
-It requires election clerks to notify voters of any defects in their carrier envelopes within two days of discovering the issue, along with a corrective action form developed by the secretary of state.
+It requires the early voting clerk to notify voters of any defects in their carrier envelopes within two days of discovering the issue, along with a corrective action form developed by the secretary of state.
 The bill outlines that voters can either cancel their application to vote by mail or correct the defect by submitting the corrective action form or visiting the clerk's office within a specified timeframe.
-Additionally, if the clerk determines that timely notification is not feasible, they may contact the voter via telephone or email.
+Additionally, if timely notification is not possible, the clerk may contact the voter via telephone or email.

 Statutes affected: